Pharmacy Coupons and Insurance: What’s Covered, What’s Not?

 And that means you may be able to save money on your prescriptions without your insurance company’s help.

-How to Save Money on Prescriptions by Using a Canadian Pharmacy
+How to Save Money on Prescriptions by Using Pharmacy Coupons

 As we talked about in this guide, the costs associated with prescriptions in the United States only continues to grow without any signs of stopping.